MasonBeale/IR_Project2_COS470/README.md

 # IR_Project2_COS470

 This project implements both a Bi-Encoder (using `SentenceTransformer`) and a Cross-Encoder for re-ranking top results from the Bi-Encoder, applied to information retrieval tasks.
 The code uses topic and answer files in JSON format, and outputs ranked results in TSV format.
-The project also trains and fine tunes models using the qrel file and outputs results.
+The project also trains and fine tunes models using the qrel file.

 ## Note
 All files were run on either Mason's computer or Google Colab.